WebPraktikos/universal-resume/README.md

 `npm run build` will make the **docs** directory ready for drag-n-drop to, for example, https://app.netlify.com/drop (free registration required beforehand).

 Also, with additionally running `git add docs/styles.css -f` and committing changes, it’s ready for push to GitHub and integration with GitHub Pages.
 GitHub Pages are free for  public repositories.
-Under your repository name, not profile, click “Settings” and enable GitHub Pages by navigating to: `Options → GitHub Pages → Source → /docs`.
+In your GitHub page of a new repository for this project, click the “Settings” tab (next to Pull Requests, Discussions, and other tabs) and enable GitHub Pages by navigating to: `Options → GitHub Pages → Source → /docs`.

 Tailwind CSS
 ---------

 Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
-It has great [documentation](https://tailwindcss.com/docs/installation).
+It has a great [documentation](https://tailwindcss.com/docs/installation).

 Custom CSS
 ---------